George Loomis Becker

-George Loomis Becker (February 4, 1829 – January 6, 1904) was an American lawyer and Democratic politician who served as the sixth mayor of Saint Paul, Minnesota.
+George Loomis Becker (February 4, 1829 – January 6, 1904) was an American lawyer and Democratic politician who served as the sixth mayor of Saint Paul, Minnesota, from 1856 to 1857.

 Early life and education

 Becker was born in Locke, New York, in 1829.
 He attended Case Western Reserve University and the University of Michigan Law School before relocating to St. Paul, Minnesota, in 1849 to practice law.